 The HARMONY Alliance is a public-private European Network of Excellence, established in January 2017.

-Our mission is to unlock and spread valuable knowledge on hematologic malignancies (blood cancers) among a large number of stakeholders, with the goal to harness and mine Big Data to speed up the development of improved treatments for patients and more efficient treatment strategies.
+Our mission is to unlock and spread valuable knowledge on hematologic malignancies (blood cancers) among a large number of stakeholders, with the goal to harness and mine Big Data to speed up the development of improved treatments for patients and more effective treatment strategies.

 Blood cancers, or hematologic cancers, account for about 40% of cancer cases in children and about one third of cancer deaths.
 Important blood cancers are leukemia, lymphoma, and myeloma.
 The cancers affect the production and function of various blood cells.
 There is a need for improved treatments for blood cancers.
 Individual cancers usually need specific therapies.
 Bone marrow transplant is still a common option, as are chemotherapy and radiation therapy.
 As many blood cancers are rare and healthcare practice varies across Europe, a lack of data on relevant outcomes represents a challenge for clinicians, researchers, and other decision-makers like regulators and HTA bodies, resulting in limitations for patient access to the best healthcare.
 The HARMONY Alliance aims to use "Big Data and Big Data analytics" to deliver information that will help to improve the care of patients with these diseases.